 A few meters from our holiday home, are the Romanesque church of the twelfth century and the priory of the fifteenth century, both listed in French heritage buildings, jewels of the architectural heritage of the village.

 The church steeple was in ancient times known as the highest bell tower of Anjou.
 It collapsed in December 1711 after a terrible earthquake, happily sparing parish and parishioners.
 Since then, it has been rebuilt in hexagon tower, on the whole, quite elegant, on eighteenth-century frames that do not conform to the width of its walls, and a less dominant position.
-The town has been committed for several years to a heavy program of restoration of the church, which should allow the reopening of the church in spring 2019.
+The town has been committed for several years to a heavy program of restoration of the church, which allowed the reopening of the church in spring 2019.

 Just backwards the church, the 15th century priory with its octagonal tower and its suite of houses leaning against each other.

-At the back of the priory, extends an mall, flowered garden, with its lawns and bowling alleys, meeting place for the players of petanque in Vernoil.
+At the back of the priory, extends a mall, flowered garden, with its lawns and bowling alleys, meeting place for the players of petanque in Vernoil.

 If you spend the afternoon or the evening in Saumur, it is wonderful to admire the panorama of the castle of Saumur.
 You park your car on the banks of the Loire river on a parking at the foot of the ramparts and start the assault!